CE61/admin-dashboard/README.md

 # admin-dashboard
 This repository consists of a webpage representing an administrative dashboard from which various features are displayed in an orderly manner.
-This was done for a project assignment on The Odin Project (link to assignment: https://www.theodinproject.com/paths/full-stack-javascript/courses/intermediate-html-and-css/lessons/admin-dashboard)
+This time, I've utilized CSS Grid and combined it with Flexbox in areas which seemed best to do so.